anyaharter97/notes/git.md

 1. From within the main repo and in master branch...
 2. Run `git checkout -b <new-branch>` to create the new local branch
 3. Then `git push origin <new-branch>` to create the remote branch

+## Importing Remote Changes from a Standalone Repo
+This is used when importing from an air-gap laptop / sneakernet
+Confine all work in standalone remote to a single branch
+1. Zip, tar, burn remote to transfer media
+2. Copy locally and unzip, revealing .git directory
+3. Run `git pull /path/to/.git <branchname>` to grab changes from that branch in the .git records